 Why Is Zimbabwe Cotton So Popular?

-Zimbabwe cotton is often touted as one of the best cotton types in the world.
+A lot of brands tout Zimbabwe cotton as one of the best varieties in the world.
 Often by people selling it, sure, so they’re not unbiased, but you’ll also hear this from fashion aficionados from Japanese denimheads to wearers of fine Italian dress shirts.
 But is there anything special about Zimbabwe cotton?
 Or this hype and clever marketing?

 We looked at oodles of research and interviewed Mehervan Sethi, the founder of Okayama Denim, to learn more about the pros and cons of this fabled cotton.